 Learn about the ins and outs of solarizing your home in MA, and discover the ReVision Energy difference.

 Now is a great time to transition to solar energy in Massachusetts!
-Thanks to a winning combination of federal, statewide, and municipal cost savings opportunities, the choice to go solar has become more accessible and worthwhile than ever for Massachusetts residents and business owners.
+Thanks to a strong combination of federal, statewide, and local incentives, going solar is more accessible than ever for Massachusetts residents and business owners.
 You can increase your energy security and reduce your electric bills, all while getting away from expensive, polluting fossil fuels.

-Utility rates in Massachusetts are at an all-time high, and are making daily life increasingly difficult for resitdents.
-The reasons are ever-evolving and vary from one utility to provider to another.
-However, a consistent truth is that around 50% of electricity in New England — a percentage significantly greater than the national average — comes from natural gas.
+Utility rates in Massachusetts are at an all-time high, making daily life increasingly expensive for residents.
+This is primarily due to the fact that around 50% of electricity in New England — much higher than the national average — comes from natural gas.

-We frequently get asked: "How much of a decrease can I expect to see in my electric bill after installing solar?"
+We frequently get asked: "How much will my electric bill decrease after I go solar?"

 We strive to design a system that will meet close to 100% of your home’s needs, though the capacity to do so is affected by such factors as the amount of available space for an array and the orientation of your roof.
-Your bill should certainly dwindle, the extent to which is a highly customized determination, and something that requires our Solar Advisors and Design Specialists to see a recent monthly bill.
+Your bill will certainly decrease, but the exact amount is specific to each home and homeowner, which is why our Solar Advisors and Design Specialists ask to see your recent electric bill.

 Pictured below: a projection of savings for one of our recent residential projects in MA

-Homeowners who install solar and energy efficient products are eligible for a federal tax credit set forth by the Inflation Reduction Act of 2022, which can equate to large savings and financial advantages when transitioning to clean power.
-Also known as the Residential Clean Energy Credit, this benefit allows you to deduct 30% of a solar energy system’s total cost from your federal taxes, through the end of 2032.
+Homeowners who install solar and other energy efficient products are eligible for a federal tax credit set forth by the Inflation Reduction Act of 2022.
+Also known as the Residential Clean Energy Credit, this benefit allows you to deduct 30% of your solar energy system’s total cost from your federal taxes, through the end of 2032.
 Here are the key takeaways:

 In the image below, we've summarized the incentives included under the IRA's Residential Clean Energy Credit most relevant to those looking to go solar in Massachusetts:

-Supplementing the Residential Clean Energy tax credit, Massachusetts also offers three essential state tax benefits to solar users: a property tax exemption on the added home value from your solar system, a solar project sales tax exemption on the installation, and a personal 15% tax credit.
+Supplementing the Residential Clean Energy tax credit, Massachusetts also offers three essential state tax benefits to solar users: a property tax exemption on the added home value from your solar system, a solar project sales tax exemption on the installation, and a state solar 15% tax credit.
 This state solar tax credit is worth 15% of the price paid for the system or $1,000 – whichever is less.

-MA customers of Eversource can additionally benefit from the Solar Massachusetts Renewable Target (SMART) Program.
+Eversource customers can also benefit from the Solar Massachusetts Renewable Target (SMART) Program.
 Participants in this program receive a monthly payment of approximately 4 cents per kilowatt of energy produced by their solar, over a 10-year eligibility period.
 If your city or town is serviced by a Municipal Light Plant, you may be eligible for a one-time, per-kilowatt rebate based on the production capacity of your solar array (not dependent on how much energy your array actually produces from month to month).

 When the sun is shining, your solar system generates clean energy and powers your home in real time.
 Any excess energy produced will go out to the localized electric grid, where it’s used to power other homes in your neighborhood.
 Your utility provider will credit you for that exported energy, and you can draw upon credit to power your own home at times of low solar production.
-You are likely to stock up on credit during the summer months, then use it as the days get shorter and cloudier.
+You are likely to stock up on credits during the summer months, then use those credits as the days get shorter.

 If you’re a National Grid or Eversource customer with a solar system size of up to 10 kilowatts, you’ll be eligible for a special meter that measures the difference between electricity produced by your utility provider and by your solar array.
 This meter registers bidirectional flow of electricity, both inward from your energy supplier and outward from your home.
 The net result each month is used to calculate your electric bill: both National Grid and Eversource will currently credit you for the full value of kilowatt hours produced by your system.